yassinomran32/Mocha-Robotic-arm/README.md

 # Mocha-Robotic-arm
-This link includes the video simulation of the Robotic arm and the Esp-codes
+This link includes the video simulation of the Robotic arm, the Esp-code, The wiring connection, UI-control